hwahyeon/korean-stroke/README.md

 # korean-stroke
-- **korean-stroke**는 한글 문자열의 획수를 계산해주는 JavaScript 라이브러리입니다.
-- **korean-stroke** is a JavaScript library for calculating the total stroke count of Korean characters in a string.
+**korean-stroke** is a lightweight JavaScript library that calculates the total stroke count of Korean (Hangul) characters in a string.

 ## Installation
 ```bash